Shalva Nutsubidze: Repressions

-Scientific life
+Scientific research

-Shalva Nutsubidze's scientific works are diversified.
+Nutsubidze's scientific works are diversified.
 His works are sometimes separated into two periods: the metaphysical period and the history of Georgian philosophy.
 The first phase includes four works aiming to establishing a new system in philosophy: "Bolzano and Theory of Science" (1913), "Fundamentals of Alethiology" (1922), "Truth and the Structure of Cognition" (1926), and "Philosophy and Wisdom" (1931).

-Shalva Nutsubidze's publications address pedagogical themes ("The Idea of Man and the Problem of Upbringing in The Knight in the Panther's Skin", "Education and Education Ideas in the Georgian Renaissance", etc.") the system of higher education and scientific degrees in ancient Georgia, dialectical and formal logic and Georgian culture.
-Shalva Nutsubidze's work "Theory of Art (Fundamentals of Monistic Aesthetics)" (1929) was the first Georgian work in this field.
+Nutsubidze's publications address pedagogical themes ("The Idea of Man and the Problem of Upbringing in The Knight in the Panther's Skin", "Education and Education Ideas in the Georgian Renaissance", etc.") the system of higher education and scientific degrees in ancient Georgia, dialectical and formal logic and Georgian culture.
+Nutsubidze's work "Theory of Art (Fundamentals of Monistic Aesthetics)" (1929) was the first Georgian work in this field.

-Shalva Nutsubidze authored school and university textbooks, philosophical terminology, and translated treasures of Georgian poetry into foreign languages, among other things.
+Nutsubidze authored school and university textbooks, philosophical terminology, and translated treasures of Georgian poetry into foreign languages, among other things.
 He established the groundwork for the development of Georgian philosophical terminology with Dimitri Uznadze.

 Alethiology

-Shalva Nutsubidze set the groundwork for the original philosophical system, Alethiology, while working in Germany in 1911–1914.
+Nutsubidze set the groundwork for the original philosophical system, Alethiology, while working in Germany in 1911–1914.
 In Leipzig in 1911, he read a report on the principles of Alethiology.
 In 1913, he published "Bolzano and Theory of Science" in Russian, and in 1922, he published "Fundamentals of Alethhiology, Part I. The Problem of Cognition" in Tbilisi.
 In Germany, the book "Truth and the Structure of Cognition: The First Introduction to Alethiologian Realism" was released in German.

-Shalva Nutsubidze's second book, "Philosophie und Weisheit" ("Philosophy and Wisdom") was published in German in 1931.
-"The First Introduction to Alethiologian Realism," first published in 1927, was "a specific introduction to Alethiologian Realism."
-Shalva Nutsubidze defined Alethiology as the field that exists between essence and thought.
+Nutsubidze's second book, "Philosophie und Weisheit" ("Philosophy and Wisdom") was published in German in 1931.
+"The First Introduction to Alethiologian Realism", first published in 1927, was "a specific introduction to Alethiologian Realism".
+Nutsubidze defined Alethiology as the field that exists between essence and thought.
 He remarked that his Alethiologian reduction differed from Ziggvart's reduction approach in that it was rationally comprehended, as well as from Husserl's phenomenological reductions.

-Shalva Nutsubidze's articles published in German drew a lot of attention in Western philosophical journals.
-Many reviews of his workს have been appeared in Germany, England, Switzerland, and France.
+Nutsubidze's articles published in German drew a lot of attention in Western philosophical journals.
+Many reviews of his works have been appeared in Germany, England, Switzerland, and France.
 Bruno Bauch, a German Neo-Kantian philosopher, earned favorable reviews as well, and both volumes were highly appreciated by Kurt Gassen.
-In 1932, Bartholomeus Landheer published a review in the International Journal of Ethics in which he stated that Shalva Nutsubidze had made a substantial contribution to the simple solution of tough difficulties of the modern philosophy.
-Konstantine Bakradze, a Georgian philosopher, responded to one of the works, and his letter, "The Problem of Truth and the Structure of Cognition," was published in the magazine "Mnatobi" in 1928.
+In 1932, Bartholomeus Landheer published a review in the International Journal of Ethics in which he stated that Nutsubidze had made a substantial contribution to the simple solution of tough difficulties of the modern philosophy.
+Konstantine Bakradze, a Georgian philosopher, responded to one of the works, and his letter, "The Problem of Truth and the Structure of Cognition", was published in the magazine "Mnatobi" in 1928.